-- · You are aged at least 55; - You have completed at least two years' Pensionable Service; - · You have agreement from the Company; and - You sign a new contract of employment which may not include any special terms that previously applied.
+- · You are aged at least 55;

+- · You have agreement from the Company; and

+- You sign a new contract of employment which may not include any special terms that previously applied.

 You have the same options available to you under flexible retirement as you do if you were retiring at your Normal Retirement Date.